A decade of experience

 Royal Astronomical Society

-Sheila is a planetary physicist, science presenter, and secondary school physics teacher.
+Sheila is a planetary physicist, science presenter, and secondary school physics teacher based in Lancashire.
 Her experience includes acting as an ambassador of science, public speaking, events organisation, science journalism and school visits.